 Youth Advisory Board

-The Everett Youth Advisory Board will represent our community’s diverse youth in legislation, policies and City practices.
-They will also work to provide resources to our youth population in Everett and provide important feedback to the Mayor.
+The Mayor's Youth Advisory Board will represent our community’s diverse youth in legislation, policies and City practices.
+They will also work to provide resources to our youth population in Everett and provide important feedback to the mayor.
 The goal of this board is to ensure the inclusion and representation of our future leaders in the Everett community.

 Laura Alcantar Soto